Voting rights of Indigenous Australians: First Commonwealth election

-Section 41 of the Australian Constitution appears to give the right to vote in federal elections to those who have the right to vote in state elections.
-The first election for the Commonwealth Parliament in 1901 was based on the electoral laws at that time of the six colonies, so that those who had the right to vote and to stand for Parliament at state level had the same rights for that election.
+The first election for the Commonwealth Parliament in 1901 was based on the electoral laws at that time of the six colonies, so that those who had the right to vote and to stand for parliament at the state level had the same rights for that election.
 Aboriginal men had at least a theoretical vote for that election in all States except Queensland and Western Australia.
 Aboriginal women had the vote in South Australia.

-Some Aboriginal people voted for the first Commonwealth Parliament; for example, the mission station of Point McLeay, in South Australia, had a polling station since the 1890s and Aboriginal men and women voted there in 1901.
+Some Aboriginal people voted for the first Commonwealth parliament; for example, the mission station of Point McLeay, in South Australia, had a polling station since the 1890s and Aboriginal men and women voted there in 1901.

 Legislative restrictions

-The Commonwealth Franchise Act 1902 withdrew any Aboriginal voting rights for federal elections, providing that "No aboriginal native of Australia ... shall be entitled to have his name placed on an Electoral Roll unless so entitled under section forty-one of the Constitution".
-Section forty-one of the Constitution provided that all those entitled to vote in state elections under the state franchise could vote in Commonwealth elections.
-It is not clear whether that section was intended to be an ongoing provision, or only an interim measure for State electors enrolled at the time of Federation.
-The first Permanent Head of the Attorney-General's Department, Robert Garran, gave it the second, narrower, interpretation.
+The Commonwealth Franchise Act 1902 withdrew any Aboriginal voting rights for federal elections, stating: "No aboriginal native of Australia ... shall be entitled to have his name placed on an Electoral Roll unless so entitled under section forty-one of the Constitution".
 The Act also denied the vote to native people of Asia, Africa and the Pacific Islands except New Zealand.

-Garran's interpretation of section 41 was challenged in 1924 by Mitta Bullosh, a Melbourne resident Indian who had been accepted as a voter by Victoria but rejected by the Commonwealth.
-He won his case in the District Court, and the Commonwealth government later withdrew a High Court challenge to the judge's ruling.
-The effect of the 1924 finding was that indigenous Australians in all states except Queensland and Western Australia could vote in federal polls.
+Section 41 of the Constitution provided that all those entitled to vote in state elections could vote in Commonwealth elections.
+It is not clear whether that section was intended to be an ongoing provision, or only an interim measure for state electors enrolled at the time of federation.
+Government officials and the courts, however, tended to give it a narrow interpretation, meaning that Aboriginal people who became eligible to vote in a state after the Commonwealth Franchise Act was passed were denied the right to vote at the federal level.